xcibe95x/Digital-Geiger-Counter/README.md

 **Don't take any of my words for granted.**
 But i'm purely optimistic that this will be as accurate as an actual Geiger Counter Using the same SBM-20 Tube.
 I have been googling around, and i did a bit of the math necessary, the Conversion Factor for this Tube given by the manufacter is 0,0057.
 Wich is given by doing some math with the values in the datasheet, and is not accurate you would need to redo the math with more tested elements, and than remove own background radiation of the tube itself, long story short, you would get a Conversion Factor of 0.005777.
-So i managed to obtain a list of Conversion Factors for different tube, in wich the SBM-20 is 0.006315 Wich looks legit to me, so i will be using this for now.
+So i managed to obtain a list of Conversion Factors for different tubes, in which the SBM-20 is 0.006315 Wich is more legit, than i made my own calibration and conversion factor, wich should be accurate, i did the test with Americium 241.
 Also notice that the code will be adjusted for this SBM-20 in particular wich is also the most common Tube.
-But i will add easy support for a bunch of tubes.
+But i will add some easy support for a bunch of tubes, but don't take it as accurate.
 That said, i will try to adjust this geiger counter accordingly.

 ## Some documentations